Anshul244/Edge-Detection/README.md

 thresholding which will convert the image into black and white.

-4. Canny Edge Detection: uses a multi-stage algorithm which includes 1.Gaussian filtering
+4. Canny Edge Detection: uses a multi-stage algorithm which includes

+a.Gaussian filtering

-2.Finding the intensity gradient of the image 3.Non-maximum suppression
+b.Finding the intensity gradient of the image

+c.Non-maximum suppression

-4.Double thresholding
+d.Double thresholding

-5.Edge tracking by hysteresis.
+e.Edge tracking by hysteresis.

+Possible Improvement:

-Possible Improvement: Noise removal near edges could be improved by computing customized kernels as per requirement.
+Noise removal near edges could be improved by computing customized kernels as per requirement.